 How do I use the Sensory Space?

 The Sensory Space is just big enough for one family to use at a time.
 The room will always remain closed until it is needed.
 The guardian of the child can go to the Junior Desk and check out the room.
-The Sensory Space can be checked out for a max of 30 minutes.
+The Sensory Space can be checked out for a max of one hour.
 When you are done in the room, just let the librarian at the Junior Desk know and they will sign you out of the room.
 The Sensory Space is not limited to Orland Park Public Library Cardholders, but all library users.

 What’s in the Sensory Space?